Connexus Credit Union Review

 Connexus Credit Union Credit Cards

-Connexus offers four personal credit card options.
-All four have no annual fee, and each one comes with different cardholder benefits.
+Connexus offers many credit card options.
+Some have no annual fee, and those that do offer rewards.

-Platinum is a debt-management card that comes with a 0% intro APR for your first 20 billing cycles.
+Platinum is a debt-management card with a 0% intro APR for your first 15 billing cycles.

-This applies to both purchases and balance transfers, so you’ll have time and flexibility to take care of monthly payments.
+This applies to purchases and balance transfers, so you’ll have time and flexibility to take care of monthly payments.
+This card has no annual fee.

-Max Cash Preferred is a cash rewards card that earns 5% cashback in two select categories.
-You’ll earn another 2% back in a third category and 1% on everything else.
+Max Cash Preferred is a cash rewards card that earns 5% cashback in two select categories per quarter, up to $2,000.
+You’ll earn another 2% back in a third category for everyday spending of your choosing and 1% on everything else.
+Both the 1% and 2% categories are unlimited.

 When you sign up for a new Max Cash Preferred card, there’s a $150 bonus when you spend $500 or more in the first 90 days, and you’ll get a 0% APR on balance transfers for your first 12 months.

-There’s a 0% intro APR for your first 6 billing cycles on balance transfers and purchases, and you’ll get a 2,500 point bonus when you use your card for the first time.
+There’s a 0% intro APR for your first six billing cycles on balance transfers and purchases, and you’ll get a 2,500-point bonus when you use your card for the first time.

 The Connexus Secured Card is a good fit for anyone looking to improve or establish their credit score.